Boca Beacon: Coverage

 The newspaper is in circulation to the surrounding barrier islands, Placida and Cape Haze.
 The online website's news section of the Boca Beacon is divided into 7 sections: Spotlight, Featured News, Breaking News, Editorial, Obituaries, Letter to Editor and Commentary.

 Fishing Center

 On the online website of the Boca Beacon there is a section that's dedicated to the Tide Table for Boca Grande, FL Station ID 8725520 as well as it provides fishing reports.

 Boca Grande's Community Calendar

 This section of their website provides information on the various events in Boca Grande.

-Significant Stories

-One of the more significant stories of the newspaper is about the Gasparilla Island Lighthouse campaign.
-The Boca Beacon extensively covered the need to restore both the Gasparilla Island Light and Port of Boca Lighthouse.
-Currently the Port of Boca Lighthouse has received state funding under the historic restoration category through an amendment (995154) that was proposed by Florida Senator Lizbeth Benacquisto (R-Fort Myers).